yezyilomo/state-pool/README.md

 const [name, dispatch] = useGlobalStateReducer(myReducer, "user");
 ```

-As stated earlier `useGlobalStateReducer` has a third **optional** parameter(configuration object). `default` configuration is used to specify the default value if you want `useGlobalStateReducer` to create a global state if it doesn't find the one for the key specified in the first argument.
+As stated earlier `useGlobalStateReducer` has a third **optional** parameter which is a configuration object, available configurations are:

+`default` - This is used to specify the default value if you want `useGlobalStateReducer` to create a global state if it doesn't find the one for the key specified in the first argument.
 For example

 ```js
 const [user, dispatch] = useGlobalStateReducer(myReducer, "user", {default: null});